-Council provides funding each year to community organisations for activities and project implementation designed to benefit and engage the Moreland community.
+Each year Council provides funding to community organisations for activities and projects designed to benefit and engage with the Moreland community.

 Amounts up to $5000 are available.

 Funding is provided for a 12-month period.
-Projects must occur within the financial period 1 July to 30 June.
+Project must occur within the time frame specified for the funding round.

 General eligibility criteria

 To apply for funds through any one of the categories of the Moreland Community Grants Program, organisations must:

 - be not-for-profit and managed by a volunteer board or committee of management

 - be incorporated or auspiced by another incorporated organisation